 Figure 19: Active Treatment Methods.
-PHASE 5: Monitoring, Evaluation and Reporting

-- Pump and/or Dewatering Monitor the groundwater levels within the operations daily and report to the DWS on a monthly basis. - Seepage Interception monitor the quality of water at the trenches and downstream of the constructed wetland to assess the changes in quality of water over time. - Backfilled opencast area develop and implement a dedicated monitoring programme to monitor the groundwater level recovery and pit water quality of the rehabilitated/backfilled area.
+- Pump and/or dewatering Monitor the groundwater levels within the operations daily and report to the DWS monthly. - Seepage Interception monitor the quality of water at the trenches and downstream of the constructed wetland to assess the changes in the quality of water over time. - Backfilled opencast area develop and implement a dedicated monitoring programme to monitor the groundwater level recovery and pit water quality of the rehabilitated/backfilled area.